IgniteUI/igniteui-docfx/en/components/tree.md

 })
 export class AppModule {}
 ```
-Now that we have the grid module imported, let’s get started with a basic configuration of the igx-tree and its nodes.
+Now that we have the tree module imported, let’s get started with a basic configuration of the `igx-tree` and its nodes.

 ## Usage

 [IgxTreeNodesComponent]({environment:angularApiUrl}/classes/igxtreenodecomponent.html) is the representation of every node that belongs to the [IgxTreeComponent]({environment:angularApiUrl}/classes/igxtreecomponent.html).
 Nodes provide [disabled]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#disabled), [active]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#active), [selected]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#selected) and [expanded]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#expanded) properties, which give you opportunity to configure the look and feel of the node as per your requirement.
-[data]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#data) property refers to the data entry that the node visualizes and it is required for searching through nodes.
+[data]({environment:angularApiUrl}/classes/igxtreenodecomponent.html#data) property can be used to add a reference to data entry the node visualizing.
+Binding `[data]` is required for searching through nodes using [IgxTreeComponent.findNodes()]({environment:angularApiUrl}/classes/igxtreecomponent.html#findNodes).

+### Declaring a tree

 Nodes can be declared using one of the following approaches.
-### Declaring a tree

-- **Declaring the tree and its nodes by specifying the node hierarchy and iterating through a data set**
+- Declaring the tree and its nodes by specifying the node hierarchy and iterating through a data set

 ```html
 <igx-tree>